MarcelGarus/glados/README.md

 });
 ```

-You can create a `Glados` instance and call it's `test` method instead of using the normal `test` function.
+Just create a `Glados` instance and call its `test` method instead of using the normal `test` function.
 `Glados` takes a generic type parameter – in this case, `List<int>`.
 It then tests your code with a variety of inputs of that type.
 All of them need to succeed for the whole test to succeed.